 2. Coffee & wine have more in common than you might think

 Just like wine, coffee comes in numerous different varieties.
 Every variety has its own characteristics.
 And just like with wine we can look at the aroma, acidity, body and flavour of a coffee.
 Next time you enjoy a black coffee, try to dive into the fascinating world of coffee and ask yourself these questions.
 Does the coffee smell earthy, spicy, floral or nutty?
 Does it taste bright, tangy and crisp or rather smooth?
 Does it feel light or full in your mouth?
 Do you taste citrus, cocoa or berries?
-Pay attention and you’ll learn love your coffee even more.
+Pay attention and you’ll learn to love your coffee even more.

 3. Coffee prevents Alzheimer’s & dementia

 According to a 2009 study, three to five cups of coffee per day won’t just help prevent, but even reverse Alzheimer’s and dementia.
 Other studies have shown that there are other health benefits of coffee in association with exercise.
-People, who consumed caffeine before their workouts, lasted longer and worked harder to achieve their goals Visit Website.
+People, who consumed caffeine before their workouts, lasted longer and worked harder to achieve their goals.
 Coffee beans also share many properties with the now so popular açaí berry.
 Just like açaí, coffee is rich in antioxidants that counter the negative impact of free radicals in our bodies.

-Besides in which part of the world a particular coffee is grown and a number of other aspects, the main factors that determine flavour and quality are summarised by the 4 M’s: Macinazione – the correct grind; Miscela – the mixture, or as we say, the blend, Macchina – the machine used to make the coffee and lastly, Mano – which translates to ‘hand’, the barista who prepares the Espresso.
+Besides from which part of the world a particular coffee is grown and a number of other aspects, the main factors that determine flavour and quality are summarised by the 4 M’s: Macinazione – the correct grind; Miscela – the mixture, or as we say, the blend, Macchina – the machine used to make the coffee and lastly, Mano – which translates to ‘hand’, the barista who prepares the Espresso.